amine-atyq/mern-app/README.md

 # 🤘 MERN CRUD app

-MERN Stack CRUD built with React v17+, RRDv6+, Node.js, Express.js MongoDB and Mongoose ODM.
+MERN Stack CRUD built with React v17+, RRDv6+, Node.js, Express.js MongoDB and Mongoose ODM.sdf

 **You can import the JSON File named 'Cruds' to your MongoDB.
 You will find it in the Server Folder**